 The agencies After School Program, located at the Fontana Village Community Center, provides tutoring and homework assistance to children.
 Teachers and case managers work in partnership with a number of youth or teenage groups to provide support and teach responsible decision making.
 There is the goal of assisting parents in working with their children toward success in school and in life.

 The locations are as follows.
+Assistance, referrals and other resources are available at each office.
 Call for more information.

 - Randallstown region - Liberty family Resource Center, 3525 Resource Drive, 21133, (410) 285-4674